chamaeleonidae/omniauth-heap/README.md

 end
 ```

-`segment` is the only currently supported Scope
+`segment` is the only currently supported Scope (as of Feb 2022)

 To start the authentication process with Heap you simply need to access `/auth/heap` route.

 ## Callback URL

 You define a callback URL in Heap that is matched 1-1 (no query string parameters allowed).
-To make sure the value entered into Heap matches exactly, define the callback URL as and environment variable.
+To make sure the value entered into Heap matches exactly, define the callback URL as an environment variable.

 ```
 OAUTH_HEAP_CALLBACK_URL="https://auth.example.com/auth/heap/callback"